KeshavAman/HoroscopeApp/README.md

 # HoroscopeApp
-An android horoscope telling app using api
+An android horoscope telling app using api.
 We get and show the Daily Horoscopes with Network Kit